-5 Reasons Your Shouldn’t Buy a Home
+5 Reasons You Shouldn’t Buy a Home

 1. Pressure from Other People

-When you reach a certain age or start a family or get married, the pressure may be on you to buy a home.
+When you reach a certain age or start a family or get married, you may get pressure to buy a home.
 Family and friends may have expectations that it is time to buy a home and “settle down.”

 2. You Plan to Move